 With more students than any other city in Europe, London is an extraordinary place to live and study.
 Being a student here makes life much more affordable: student discounts are easy to come by and many events and world-famous institutions are free.

-Watch our Study Abroad video to find out about student life at QMUL
+Watch our Study Abroad video to find out about student life at Queen Mary.

-As you walk through east London’s streets, you are surrounded by history: east London’s skyline acts as a reminder of the last two thousand years: from the Tower of London, the Roman Road, the warehouses and docks that kept Britain booming in 19th century to Canary Wharf and the Shard, the heart of the UK’s financial industries – and the O2, a modern reminder of the area’s famous nightlife.
-Whatever your intellectual interests, experts, professional contacts and world-class resources are within easy reach.
+As you walk through east London’s streets, you are surrounded by history.
+The skyline acts as a reminder of the last two thousand years: from the Tower of London, the Roman Road, the warehouses and docks that kept Britain booming in 19th century, to Canary Wharf and the Shard – the heart of the UK’s financial industries – and the O2, a modern emblem of the area’s famous nightlife.
+Whatever your intellectual interests, there are experts, professional contacts and world-class resources within easy reach.

 East London was also the birthplace of social and political movements that seemed radical at the time but are now mainstream, such as the Suffragette movement.
-This rich exchange of ideas is important to us – it’s also made our area one of the most exciting and diverse in the world – and a really fertile place to discover and explore your own ideas.
+This rich exchange of ideas is important to us – it’s also made our area one of the most exciting and diverse in the world, and the perfect place to discover and explore your own ideas.

 It’s this mix of the old and new, from the East End’s avant-garde arts scene to its pioneering digital culture, that makes our part of London so exciting, creating opportunities and experiences that don’t exist anywhere else.

 The creative hubs of Shoreditch and Brick Lane are on your doorstep (together with their restaurants, pop up shops and bars/coffee shops), and the West End is only a 15-minute tube ride away.

 Find out more about where you'll be studying.